Juan Antonio Samaranch Salisachs

 Juan Antonio Samaranch Salisachs (born 1 November 1959) is a Spanish sports executive and financial analyst who currently serves as the vice president of the International Olympic Committee (IOC).
 He is the son of former IOC president Juan Antonio Samaranch.

 Early life

 Samaranch was born on 1 November 1959 in Barcelona, Spain, the only son of María Teresa Salisachs and Juan Antonio Samaranch.
 He has one sister, María Teresa.
 His father was Minister of Sports under Franco from 1967 to 1971 and president of the IOC from 1980 to 2001.
-The family spent some time living in Moscow, Soviet Union while Samaranch the elder served as a diplomat following the restoration of democracy in Spain.
+The family spent some time living in Moscow, Soviet Union while Samaranch the elder served as a diplomat following the Spanish transition to democracy.
 Samaranch attended University of Barcelona, where he studied industrial engineering, and earned his MBA from New York University (NYU) in 1986.
 He previously served as the regional leader for NYU's Stern School of Business alumni group in Spain.